 - Set clear goals and expectations

 - Plan periodic or quarterly reviews

 Humans are far from the only animal which uses tools in this world, but ours are a bit more refined than a stick or a clam shell.
 When working with a virtual team, you have to find a way to cooperate together.
 But it’s up to you to decide how to unify everyone.

 Do you need something that can give an overview of all your projects and teams, seamlessly filling in the gaps of complicated ERP software?
 Or do you require something that replicates a collaborative whiteboard or even a virtual office setting?

 The amount of tools you end up using depends on personal preferences.
-But while it’s critical to have communication software, don’t forego project management or resource management tools as well.
+But while it’s critical to have communication software, don’t forego project management or resource planning tools as well.

 There’s tons of great tools out there, the biggest hassle is finding one or the winning combo of many which works best for your team.
 So although it’s great to get into the habit and form a rhythm with certain software, don’t be afraid to experiment a little and try a new approach.

 When collaborating on a virtual team, you can’t easily pop into your boss’s office for a quick chat.
 Or catch up with a colleague in the kitchen.
 So when people aren’t centrally located in one office, how can you make sure everyone is up-to-date on their tasks and help to lessen inevitable misunderstandings?